shreyasmp/Go_Train/README.md

 # Go Train Schedule App

 This project is a Go Train Schedule application developed using Jetpack Compose for the UI and Kotlin for the backend logic.
-The app provides information about train schedules, pricing, and other relevant details.
+The app provides information about train schedules, pricing, and other relevant details that will be helpful for customers who will use this app, once its published to PlayStore.

 ## Features